-For the Year Ended December 31

-2022 2021

-Weighted average number of ordinary shares used in the computation

-of basic earnings per share 83,000 83,000

-Effect of potentially dilutive ordinary shares

-Compensation of employees 99 154

-Weighted average number of ordinary shares used in the computation

-of diluted earnings per share 83,099 83,154
+For the Year Ended December 31 2021 2020 Weighted average number of ordinary shares used in the computation of basic earnings per share 83,000 94,333 Effect of potentially dilutive ordinary shares Compensation of employees 154 128 Weighted average number of ordinary shares used in the computation of diluted earnings per share 83,154 94,461

-In 2021, the conversion rights of the convertible bonds are not yet exercisable; therefore, they are not included in the calculation of diluted earnings per share.
-In 2022, due to the conversion rights of the convertible bonds were anti-dilution and excluded from the computation of diluted earnings per share.
+As of December 31, 2021, the conversion rights of the convertible bonds are not yet exercisable; therefore, they are not included in the calculation of diluted earnings per share.

-The Corporation may settle the compensation of employees in cash or shares; therefore, the Corporation assumes that the entire amount of the compensation will be settled in shares, and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
+The Corporation may settle the compensation of employees in cash or shares; therefore, the Corporation assumes that the entire amount of the compensation will be settled in shares, and the resulting potential shares are included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.